fessehaye/machobear-test/README.md

 `npm run dev`

+and run tests via

+`npm run test`

 This application was built using:
 * Remix
 * React
 * Typescript
 * TailwindCSS
 * Spotify TS SDK
+* Playwright for tests

 There are four routes on this application:
 * `/` - Home Page featuring your favorite artists